yifeng-ethz/ring-buffer_cam/README.md

 Detailed integration instructions are provided in each core’s subdirectory.
 In general:

 1. Open Platform Designer (formerly Qsys) in Quartus.
-2. Select **New Custom IP Component** and run the corresponding `*_hw.tcl` script to instantiate the IP.
+2. Select **IP search path** to source the corresponding `*_hw.tcl` script to instantiate the IP.
 3. Configure parameters (e.g., burst widths, channel counts) as required for your design.
-4. Export interfaces and connect the IP into your top‑level design or testbench.
+4. Export generated system top RTL file and connect the IP into your top‑level design or testbench.

 For simulation, the subdirectories include VHDL testbenches and Python scripts demonstrating correct operation.